guna9292/My_BioMedical_Lab_Companion/README.md

-This is a Project done with Collaboration and Commitment to have an AI Companion for all the PDFs in the Research laboratory This is a public repo and to run this application.
+This is a Project done with Collaboration and Commitment to have an AI Companion for all the PDFs in the Research laboratory.
 This uses Langchain and PyPdfs to process data by chunks and uses Vector Store to store and process these chunks.
+This is a public repo and to run this application.

 REQUIREMENTS: